How to Display Baby Clothes at a Baby Shower

-- 0-3 months: I would recommend comfortable clothes for this size made of cotton.
-The clothes should be appropriate for the season when the baby will reach at about 1-2 months.
+- 0 to 3 months: I would recommend comfortable clothes for this size made of cotton.
+The clothes should be appropriate for the season when the baby will reach about 1 to 2 months.
 Hats and socks are good for this age.
 Having clothes that can be layered is best.
 NOTE: This size is the same as 3 months.

-- 3-6 months: The clothes should be appropriate for the season when the baby will reach at about 4 months.
-NOTE: 6 months is 3-6 months.
+- 3 to 6 months: The clothes should be appropriate for the season when the baby will reach about 4 months.
+NOTE: 6 months is 3 to 6 months.

-- 6-9 months: The baby may start to wear jackets instead of using blankets around this age.
-The clothes should be appropriate for the season when the baby will reach at about 7 months.
-NOTE: 9 months is 6-9 months.
+- 6 to 9 months: The baby may start to wear jackets instead of using blankets around this age.
+The clothes should be appropriate for the season when the baby will reach about 7 months.
+NOTE: 9 months is 6 to 9 months.

-- 9-12 (or 6-12) months: Shoes (maybe size 4) are good for this age.
-The clothes should be appropriate for the season when the baby will reach at about 10 months.
-NOTE: 12 months is 9-12 months or 6-12 months.
-6-12 months and 9-12 months are usually the same size.
-Sometimes 6-12 months may be a little smaller.
+- 9 to 12 (or 6 to 12) months: Shoes (maybe size 4) are good for this age.
+The clothes should be appropriate for the season when the baby will reach about 10 months.
+NOTE: 12 months is 9-12 months or 6 to 12 months.
+6 to 12 months and 9 to 12 months are usually the same size.
+Sometimes 6 to 12 months may be a little smaller.

 Baby Shower Crate Closet Tips